 Salesforce is a leading CRM platform that has the ability to interface with AWS S3 via several different S3 connector apps that can be found in the Salesforce AppExchange.
 However, Wasabi is not aware of any AppExchange app that supports the use of S3-compatible object storage like Wasabi.
 The existing S3 connector apps in the AppExchange appear to be hard-coded to only interface with AWS S3.
 Wasabi has reached out to the app developers that build these S3 connector apps with the hope that one or more of the existing S3 connector apps can be adapted to support S3-compatible storage such as Wasabi.
 Please contact us for questions in this area.

 Outside of the Salesforce AppExchange Salesforce can be connected to Wasabi by using the Precog app.
 Below are the instructions to do so.
-Please note, these instructions are preceded by How do I use Precog with Wasabi? and are designed for the Precog Desktop app.
+Note that these instructions are preceded by How do I use Precog with Wasabi? and are designed for the Precog Desktop app.

 How do I connect Salesforce to my Wasabi account with Precog?